SWI-Prolog/swish/README.md

 system    from    the     current      git     development    repository [swipl-devel.git](https://github.com/SWI-Prolog/swipl-devel).

-Nov 6, 2014: release 7.1.26 fully supports the current SWISH.
+Mar 30, 2015: use release 7.1.34.
+"Solutions/Order by" only works with
+the git or nightly versions.

 ## Running SWISH